matthewelsom/Project-JekyllStyleguide/_docs/get-started/maturity.md

 ---
-title: Pattern Maturity Scale
+title: Maturity Scale
-info: The pattern maturity scale is a way to indicate the level of robustness of any pattern in the styleguide.
+info: The maturity scale is a way to indicate the level of robustness of any pattern in the styleguide.
 New patterns should be released into the styleguide following these principles, assess each pattern independently.
-resize: exclude
 ---

-<span class="sg-label planned">Planned</span>
+<span class="sg_label planned">Planned</span>

 - The user need has been identified, but the approach to solving the problem has not yet been decided.
 - The team has decided to tackle this UI pattern.